ArshdeepSB/Foricity-Cane/README.md

 # Foricity-Cane
 This is a google sites website that was made to explain my innovation.
+This project was made to help reduce injuries blind people can face in the winter season.
+I developed a smart cane called the foricity cane that can detect the difference between snow and ice and inform the user through 2 vibrating motors.
+This cane vibrates differently for snow and differently for ice.
+More information on the website.